-New students without an assignment must come to the assignment office during business hours at 801 North Jordan Ave.
+New students without an assignment must come to the assignment office at 801 North Jordan Ave. during business hours.

 To protect the health and safety of everyone, we cannot permit some items in the buildings.
 These lists of necessary, optional and prohibited items will help you determine what you need to leave at home.